Skip to definition.

 3. To surrender someone or something to another

-"the guard delivered the criminal to the police"
+"the guard delivered the criminal to the police";

-- hand over, fork over, fork out, fork up, turn in, render
+- hand over, turn in, render

-"deliver an attack"; "deliver a blow"
+"deliver an attack";

 - drive home